mapeditor/tiled-to-godot-export/README.md

 You can set the z-index for the whole tilelayer by adding a custom property `z_index`.
 This will set the z-index of the tile layer in the scene file.

-You can also set the z-index for a single tile in a tileset by adding a custom property `godot:z_index` to the tile.
+You can also set the z-index for tiles in a tileset by adding a custom float property `godot:z_index` to the tile.
+This is stored in the exported tileset file.

 ### Tileset objects for collisions & navigation